e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

 * If the bot never connects, try getting a new OAuth token.

 * Be aware that the bot may have trouble connecting if you restart Now Playing too quickly.
-It should eventually rejoin but it may take several minutes.
+It should eventually rejoin, but it may take several minutes.

 Additional Variables
 --------------------

-For the purposes of templating, the TwitchBot provides the following additional features:
+The TwitchBot adds the following additional values for templating purposes:

 .. list-table::
    :header-rows: 1